circonus-labs/libmtev/docs-md/development/eventer-aco.md

 Additionally, your compiler can help you: `-Wstack-size=1024` for example.

-Co-routines do not "manage" [asynchronous events](eventer#asynchronous-events), but cab place calls to them.
+Co-routines do not "manage" [asynchronous events](eventer#asynchronous-events), but can place calls to them.

 ## Relationship with the classic event system.